-- No reasonable basis for recovery against the non-diverse defendant. - No reasonable basis for the joinder of the non-diverse claimant.
+No reasonable basis for recovery against the non-diverse defendant.

+No reasonable basis for the joinder of the non-diverse claimant.

 Some courts in product liability cases have recently recognised claimants' ongoing joinder of non-diverse parties as a charade.
-For example, in In re Diet Drugs, the MDL Court held that such joinder of physicians, pharmacies, and sales representatives "can only be characterised as a sham, at the unfair expense not only of [the manufacturer] but of many individuals and small enterprises that are being unfairly dragged into court simply to prevent the adjudication of lawsuits against [the manufacturer], the real target, in a federal forum" (220 F. Supp.
+For example, in In re Diet Drugs, the MDL Court held that such joinder of physicians, pharmacies and sales representatives "can only be characterised as a sham, at the unfair expense not only of [the manufacturer] but of many individuals and small enterprises that are being unfairly dragged into court simply to prevent the adjudication of lawsuits against [the manufacturer], the real target, in a federal forum" (220 F. Supp.
 2d 414, 425 (E.D.
 Pa.
 2002); see also In re Rezulin, 133 F. Supp.
-2d 272(S.D.N.Y.
+2d 272 (S.D.N.Y.
 2001)).

 Impact on foreign manufacturers.
 Foreign manufacturers may be forced to litigate in state court jurisdictions that are less sympathetic (or even hostile) to a foreign defendant.
-The juries in the state court "judicial hellholes" are typically less well educated and biased against corporate defendants and, in some instances, even more biased against foreign corporate defendants.
+The juries in the state court "judicial hellholes" appear to be biased against foreign corporate defendants.
 Likewise, judges in the "judicial hellhole" jurisdictions are likely to be less experienced with issues specific to foreign manufacturers.

 Potential countermeasures.
-To counter (or at least help minimise) the threat of state court litigation, a foreign manufacturer needs to be aware of the US jurisdictions in which it maintains related entities that potentially could be joined in the lawsuit.
-There is little a manufacturer can do with regard to the other, non-related entities that are often joined.
+To counter (or at least help minimise) the threat of state court litigation, a foreign manufacturer must be aware of the US jurisdictions in which it maintains related entities that could be joined in the lawsuit.
+There is little a manufacturer can do in relation to the other, non-related entities that are often joined.
 However, it is important to have US counsel knowledgeable and experienced in removal and fraudulent joinder issues.